aka: Princess Carry

 - Dave Berg of MAD once made a strip about this trope.
 The bride asks the groom whether he'll carry her, and he replies that this is an obsolete custom from the time when men used to steal their brides.
 The bride thinks about it and then remembers that she actually "stole" him from "some tramp", and the strip ends with her carrying him.

-- Similar to the Shrek example cited below, one The Far Side comic shows Frankenstein's Monster carrying his Bride through the door crossways, her head and feet having knocked holes right through the wall.
+- One The Far Side comic shows Frankenstein's Monster carrying his Bride through the door crossways, her head and feet having knocked holes right through the wall.

 Films — Animation